Feroz Award for Best Screenplay

 The Feroz Award for Best Screenplay (Spanish: Premio Feroz al mejor guion) is one of the annual awards given at the Feroz Awards, presented by the Asociación de Informadores Cinematográficos de España.

 It was first presented in 2014 and includes both original and adapted screenplays.
+David Trueba was the first recipient of the award for the film Living Is Easy with Eyes Closed, which he also directed.